squashql/squashql/CONTRIBUTING.md

 ## Code of Conduct

 We encourage inclusive and professional interactions on our project.
 We welcome everyone to open an issue, improve the documentation, report bug or submit a pull request.
-By participating in this project, you agree to abide by the [AITM Code of Conduct](./CODE-OF-CONDUCT.md).
-If you feel there is a conduct issue related to this project, please raise it per the Code of Conduct process and we will address it.
+By participating in this project, you agree to abide by the [SquashQL Code of Conduct](./CODE-OF-CONDUCT.md).
+If you feel there is a conduct issue related to this project, please raise it per the Code of Conduct process, and we will address it.